papagorgio23/AISports_Chatbot/data/nlu.md

 - sooo you are good at betting...?
 What’s your record?
 - How good are you guys at betting?
 - The best?
+- Do you guys have a good betting history?

 ## intent:sports
 - What sports do you guys bet on?